 We recognize that Family Medicine’s breadth can make it challenging for our residents to decide on the future scope of their practice.
 This is one reason why we offer a wide selection of elective opportunities for residents to pursue their passions and develop new ones.

-Second year residents have two months of elective time and third year residents have three elective months.
+Second year residents have two month-long electives and one 3-week elective.
+Third year residents have three month-long electives (for UH residents) or four month-long electives (for DH residents) as well as one three-week elective.
 Elective experiences are available at our core training sites, including the University Hospital and Denver Health specialty departments and Children’s Hospital of Colorado, as well as community hospitals in-state and abroad.

 Some electives offer a focus on specific patient populations, such as clinics tailored for refugees, patients taking Suboxone, or patients with Hepatitis B or C. We even have opportunities for residents to spend time working on health policy at the capitol or advocating alongside community organizations.
 Some residents create custom electives to best suit their interests, and our program is always developing new educational experiences to support the learning needs of our trainees.